okstate-maps/guide-create-website/index.md

 - *Creating a Website with HTML and CSS*
 - - Getting Started
 - - Adding Content
+- - Using the Table of Contents to Navigate
 - - Adding Flare with CSS
 - Conclusion
 - Further Reading/Resources